Menopause at work | An employer’s guide

 Written by Lorna Gemmell on 30 June 2022

-According to the NHS, 45% of women feel that menopausal symptoms have a negative impact on their work.
+According to the British Menopause Society, 45% of women feel that menopausal symptoms have a negative impact on their work.
 What’s more, 47% who needed to take a day off said they wouldn’t tell their employer the real reason.

 Clearly, the issue of menopause remains somewhat of a taboo topic.
 And when you consider that menopausal women are the fastest-growing demographic in the workforce, it’s a problem employers cannot afford to shy away from forever.

 Indeed, menopause can have a profound effect on women’s day-to-day lives, and many find managing their symptoms in the workplace challenging.
-Aside from the individual impact, 59% of women have taken time off work due to their symptoms and around one million women have left work early as a result, which is enough to make any employer sit up and take notice.
+Aside from the individual impact, research shows that 59% of women have taken time off work due to their symptoms and one in 10 women who worked during the menopause have left a job as a result, which is enough to make any employer sit up and take notice.

 With this in mind, it’s incumbent upon organisations to provide the necessary support, and to create an environment where people feel able to speak openly about menopause at work.